-Thousands evacuated as ‘once-in-a-generation’ fires burn through Oregon
+Thousands evacuated as ‘once in a generation’ fires burn through Oregon

 “Pray for Medford,” tweeted resident Jeff Carpenter.
 “We are on fire tonight.”

-Oregon Gov. Kate Brown (D)'s emergency order for Jackson County, which includes Medford, came after the National Weather Service placed all of southwestern Oregon an under an extreme fire danger warning for the first time, according to the Oregon Climate Office.
-Brown had already declared emergencies for three other blazes — the Beachie Creek, Lionshead, and Holiday Farm fires — earlier on Tuesday.
+Oregon Gov. Kate Brown’s emergency order for Jackson County, which includes Medford, came after the National Weather Service placed all of southwestern Oregon an under an extreme fire danger warning for the first time, according to the Oregon Climate Office.
+Brown (D) had declared emergencies for three other blazes — the Beachie Creek, Lionshead, and Holiday Farm fires — earlier Tuesday.

 Pointing to winds with 25 mph gusts as the catalyst for fueling the fires, the governor, in a news conference, described the weather contributing to the wildfires as “a once-in-a-generation event.”